CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/BGP-Weighted-Equal-Cost-Multipath.md

 {{< /tab >}}
 {{< /tabs >}}

-## W-ECMP and Adaptive Routing
+## BGP W-ECMP with Adaptive Routing

-Cumulus Linux supports W-ECMP with adaptive routing for high-performance Ethernet topologies, where you use adaptive routing for optimal and efficient traffic distribution.
-You do not need to perform any additional configuration other than the configuration specified {{<link title="#configure-wecmp" text="above.">}}
+Cumulus Linux supports BGP W-ECMP with adaptive routing for high-performance Ethernet topologies, where you use adaptive routing for optimal and efficient traffic distribution.
+You do not need to perform any additional configuration other than the configuration specified {{<link title="#configure-w-ecmp" text="above.">}}

 - NVIDIA recommends using W-ECMP with adaptive routing on networks that have an equal number of links connecting the spine and leaf switches and where the port speed for the links is the same across all the switches.
 - Cumulus Linux supports a maximum of 48 adaptive routing enabled ports in a single ECMP group.